k9chen/k9chen.github.io/_pages/about.md

 ## Quotes
 * "The more you know, the more you owe." ― Luis Rodríguez, *Always Running*
 * "The cruelest walls are made of glass" ― Ocean Vuong, *On Earth We're Briefly Gorgeous*
 * "It's like Tolstoy said.
-Happiness is an allegory, unhappiness a story." ―Haruki Murakami, *Kafka on the Shore*
+Happiness is an allegory, unhappiness a story." ― Haruki Murakami, *Kafka on the Shore*